SOMALILAND – The Trip

 ON Oriental Hotel for $18/night, decent wifi, clean, breakfast included – order off an extensive menu.
 All the cafe lattes you wanted.
 Built in 1953, it is pleasant enough with 1950s decor in the rooms – pink with green and Indian red panels.
 The bed is very hard but I slept ok.

 Day 2 Sun Jan 15.
 I went on my usual walkabout to see more of Hargesia.
-Only a few streets are paved and most dusty dirt with a lot of unevenness.
+Only a few streets are paved and most are dusty dirt with a lot of unevenness.
 Some are rocky and almost need a 4WD.
-Most cars are right hand drive.
+Most cars are right-hand drive.

-All the shops have English only signs.
-There are an amazing variety of stores – building supply, electronics, supermarkets (small), dentists (braces are common), labs, pharmacies, jewelry, gold shops.
+All the shops have English-only signs.
+There is an amazing variety of stores – building supplies, electronics, supermarkets (small), dentists (braces are common), labs, pharmacies, jewelry, and gold shops.
 The informal economy is evident everywhere.
 Some streets around the hotel are devoted markets with an astonishing number selling shoes, less for clothes and some with books and the money men selling SS.

 Hargeisa Camel Market.
 I walked the 1.4 km from the mosque to the market.
 There were many herds of camels with about 60-100 camels in each.
 Most had green writing painted on them.
 On the south side are thousands of goats – most in small groups tied together and minded by women under umbrellas.
 I took pictures of the goats but one woman brandished a cleaver!!